Which under-the-radar destinations should you be travelling to in 2020?Read more...

 With magnificent mountains, gushing rivers and scarcely another vehicle in sight, the ‘Roof of the World’ is certainly a hot contender for the world’s best drive.

-The prize for the world’s best drive is hotly contested, and the Pamir Highway certainly comes close to perfection.
-Of all the roads we've driven, few can compare with the majesty of this famous route.
+The prize for the world’s best drive is hotly contested, but the Pamir Highway certainly comes close to perfection (at least in terms of thrills and views).
 Magnificent mountains, gushing rivers and waterfalls, summer settlements with nomads and sheep, and scarcely another vehicle in sight are all points in its favour.
-Whilst it is not a route for the faint-hearted, if you have the physical and mental stamina, it is a once-in-a-lifetime experience, whether you are travelling by two wheels or four.
+While it’s not a route for the faint-hearted, if you have the physical and mental stamina it’s a once in a lifetime experience whether you’re travelling by two wheels or four.
+Be sure to visit in the summer months as the road is impassable during the rest of the year.

 Whether you choose to take the southern route through the south-west of Tajikistan, or the harder, more rugged route through the central part of the country, either way you end up in laid-back Khorog, the backpackers' hub in the Pamirs.
 From here it's a challenging drive south to the Afghan border, then on to the windswept wasteland of the Murghab Plateau.